dpmin7/IFTA/architecture/mvc-architecture-cnc-view.md

   ![Rendering Sequence Diagram](../images/rendering-sequence-diagram.png)

 ### Sequence of Aircraft Alarm (Red #1-2 in primary diagram):
-- `CPA` monitors aircraft position changes.
+- `CollisionRiskWorker` monitors aircraft position changes.
 - When criteria are met (e.g., collision risk), it sends alarm to `Views`
   - Trigger a collision risk alert if two aircraft come within 1nm of each other within the next 30 seconds.
   - The CPA computation workflow is as follows: